- Home

 Europe Healthcare Analytics Market Trends

-The UK healthcare analytics industry is expanding rapidly, driven by NHS digital transformation, strong government support, and increasing adoption of AI and predictive analytics.
-Alongside public initiatives, industry-academia collaborations are advancing innovation; for instance, in June 2024, SAS and the Maxwell Centre at the University of Cambridge announced a partnership to integrate the SAS Viya AI and analytics platform into the university environment, encouraging collaboration with researchers and startups.
+The UK healthcare analytics market is expanding rapidly, driven by NHS digital transformation, strong government support, and increasing adoption of AI and predictive analytics.
+Alongside public initiatives, industry-academia collaborations are advancing innovation; for instance, in June 2024, SAS and the Maxwell Center at the University of Cambridge announced a partnership to integrate the SAS Viya AI and analytics platform into the university environment, encouraging collaboration with researchers and startups.

-The healthcare analytics industry in Germany is growing steadily, supported by strong government initiatives to digitize healthcare, rising adoption of electronic health records under the Digital Healthcare Act (DVG), and increasing demand for AI-driven solutions to improve efficiency and patient outcomes.
+The healthcare analytics market in Germany is growing steadily, supported by strong government initiatives to digitize healthcare, rising adoption of electronic health records under the Digital Healthcare Act (DVG), and increasing demand for AI-driven solutions to improve efficiency and patient outcomes.

 Asia Pacific Healthcare Analytics Market Trends

-The healthcare analytics industry in Japan is experiencing steady growth, fueled by government-led digital health initiatives, increasing adoption of electronic medical records, and a rising demand for AI-driven solutions to enhance care quality and efficiency.
+The Japan healthcare analytics market is experiencing steady growth, fueled by government-led digital health initiatives, increasing adoption of electronic medical records, and a rising demand for AI-driven solutions to enhance care quality and efficiency.
 In March 2023, Fujitsu introduced a new cloud-based platform in Japan designed to securely collect, combine, and analyze health-related data from electronic medical records and personal health devices.
 Supporting the HL7 FHIR standard, the platform enables personalized healthcare, drug development, and the creation of a digital health ecosystem powered by AI and IoT, demonstrating Japan’s dedication to advancing healthcare analytics and precision medicine.

 Latin America Healthcare Analytics Market Trends

-The healthcare analytics industry in Latin America is growing steadily, driven by increasing healthcare digitization, rising adoption of electronic health records, and government initiatives to improve care delivery and cost efficiency.
+The healthcare analytics market in Latin America is growing steadily, driven by increasing healthcare digitization, rising adoption of electronic health records, and government initiatives to improve care delivery and cost efficiency.
 Countries such as Brazil and Argentina are leading the adoption of AI-powered analytics platforms to strengthen population health management, optimize hospital operations, and support value-based care.

 Middle East & Africa Healthcare Analytics Market Trends